jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/electricity-transistors.rst

 * Above are three commonly used ground symbols
 * But within the context of the circuits being used in this course, a single line is typically used to designate ground

-* Below is an example of some positive charge directly connected to ground
+* Below is an example of some positive charge connected directly to ground

     * Here, ground is neutral, but because of the positive charge, ground is relatively negative
     * Thus, electrons will move from ground towards the positive charge

 .. figure:: vcc_to_ground.png
-    :width: 333 px
+    :width: 50 px
     :align: center

     Example of a positive charge connected directly to ground with some conductor.
 Here, electrons will move from